aurooj/VLM_SS/README.md

 ### Requirements
-The code for selective sampling works for python 3.x versions and requires the following packages: json, random, math, and tqdm
+The code for selective sampling works for python 3.x versions and requires the following packages: random, math, and tqdm

+For selective sampling in [ALBEF](https://github.com/salesforce/ALBEF), we use the environment from `ALBEF/requirements.txt`.
-For selective sampling in [ALBEF](https://github.com/salesforce/ALBEF) and [MedCLIP](https://github.com/RyanWangZf/MedCLIP), we use the environments required to setup their code repos respectively.
+For selective sampling in [MedCLIP](https://github.com/RyanWangZf/MedCLIP), we use the environment provided in `MedCLIP/requirements.txt`.

 ### Usage
 Mini-batch selective sampling requires the mammography image-report pairs to have the `group` information. `group` information can be extracted from radiology reports using the [notebook](https://github.com/aurooj/VLM_SS/blob/main/extract_groups.ipynb) `extract_groups.ipynb` provided in this code repo.